Why most people think with emotion over reason

 “What would be the logical, rational thing to do”, is a simple, yet great question to engage your common sense.

 That doesn’t mean that I don’t want you to use the intuition of your subconscious mind.
-I want people to combine their intuition with their logical thinking in order to give everyone the chance to make their best possible decision.
+I want people to combine their intuition with their logical thinking to give everyone the chance to make their best possible decision.